Isawan/lunar-lander/README.md

 -------------------
 In addition to the specified functionality, this game contains a number of features:
 - 2D Rotation of the spacecraft
-- Fuel loss effects the acceleration of the ship
+- Fuel loss affects the acceleration of the ship
-- A fancy custom GUI
+- A fancy GUI
 - Keyboard control

 Controls